 Instead of flocking around the figures like they are in the Tapestry, my birds are settled in nests that are shaped like the curved ribbons in the border of the Tapestry design.
 I sketched out the design and then created four copies using pieces of the paper that I printed with oil.
 Each one has small differences in the patterns, colors and layout of the elements.
 I scanned each piece individually and then assembled a repeating pattern digitally.
 A cool thing about printing digitally is that I can change the scale of the pattern easily.

 So after I had put together a repeating pattern, then I chose the scale to print it at so it would fit the bench I wanted to upholster with the fabric.
 The design repeat ended up being about 20×32 inches and I rotated it so I could print it without having to worry about the width of the fabric.
 For my final piece I printed the design both on velvet and a lightweight twill.
 Because of all of the virus related delays, I wasn’t sure which fabric would end up working better and I knew I wouldn’t have time to reprint.

 Ultimately, I chose to use the velvet for my upholstered bench and matching pillow.
-The exhibition opens on Friday June 26, but in the meantime here’s a little sneak peek at the finished piece.
+The pieces were exhibited at Norway House from June – September 2020.